gbroques/awesome-signals/README.md

 * 🧵 - Thread
 * 💬 - Comment

+Contributions are welcomed!
+Start a discussion, create an issue, or submit a pull request.

 ## Why

 * [📺 Why Signals Are Better Than React Hooks - Web Dev Simplified](https://www.youtube.com/watch?v=SO8lBVWF2Y8)